eslint/rfcs/designs/2024-baseline-support/README.md

 ### Generating the baseline

 A new option `--baseline` can be added to ESLint CLI.
-When provided, the baseline is generated and saved in `.eslintbaseline`.
+When provided, the baseline is generated and saved in `.eslint-baseline.json`.
 If the file already exists, it gets over-written.
 Note that this is a boolean flag option (no values are accepted).
 For example:

 ``` bash
 eslint --baseline ./src